KavitaXinFin/XinFin-Node/README.md

     vagrant up
     vagrant ssh
     ```
-5. XinFin-Node is automatically copied to /home/vagrant/ follow Step 1, 2 & 3 as explained before in this document to complete the node setup.
+5. XinFin-Node is automatically copied to /home/vagrant/ Follow Step 1, 2 & 3 as explained before in this document to complete the node setup.
 6. To shutdown the vagrant instance, run vagrant suspend.
 To delete it, run vagrant destroy.

 **Troubleshooting**

-Public discussions on the technical issues, post articles and request for Enhancements and Technical Contributions.
+You can have public discussions on the technical issues, you can post articles and also request for enhancements and technical contribution.

 [Slack Public Chat](https://launchpass.com/xinfin-public),